 The entrance to the cave is a short 3-4 minute walk across the road.
 It was a good job as it was freezing out and I had taken my thermals off!

-Our group entered the cave around 16.00 and didn’t see daylight again until 18.00.
+Our tour group entered the cave around 16.00 and didn’t see daylight again until 18.00.
 So two hours with your head torches for light.

 Can everyone do the Cave tour?